10 Smart Ways To Use Your End-of-Year Marketing Budget On Content

 Having a white paper in your arsenal of online content goes a long way toward establishing your business as an expert in your industry, and it showcases your brand as an authority through compelling visuals.

 A high-value white paper has a solid chance of getting lots of links, therefore boosting your authority and your SEO ranking.
 It also makes a fabulous flier to give out at your next industry tradeshow.

 3. Invest in More Evergreen Content

 Evergreen content is not time-based and never goes out of style.
-It is hugely valuable for your business.
+It is a hugely valuable investment worthy of your small business marketing budget.
 Although common sense may tell you that you’d be better off creating only content that specifically markets your products, services, and special events, that’s not the case.

 Evergreen content works for you all day, every day because it’s the perfect content for others to link to.
 You can also use it to fill your social media calendar during the times when you don’t have promotions going on.

 One of the best things about evergreen content is that you don’t have to write it yourself for it to be relevant.
 Come up with a variety of points you want to cover, keywords you want to rank for, and concepts you want to teach your audience, and hand off the project to an experienced content writer.

 After your evergreen content is ready, simply take the few minutes required to plug it into your editorial calendar for next year so you won’t forget to put it to good use.
 Evergreen content is also a very valuable SEO tool since it takes minimal work to continually update it and keep it at the top of search engine rankings for high-volume keywords.
 See the next step!

 4. Create Extra Blog Posts To Boost SEO